Course Chairman: Rainer Erdmann, PicoQuant GmbH

 - Manfred Auer, Head of Innovative Screening Technologies (IST) at the Novartis Lead Discovery Center, as well as lecturer for Biophysical Chemistry at the University of Salzburg, Austria.
 He specializes in the development of novel drug discovery technologies.

-- Jörg Enderlein, Professor at the University of Tübingen, Germany.
+- Jörg Enderlein, Head of the Single Molecule Detection group at FZ Jülich, Germany.
 He specializes in Single Molecule Detection, Fluorescence Correlation Spectroscopy (FCS) and complex data analysis.

 The lectures on Monday and Tuesday dealt with basic principles of fluorescence spectroscopy, while from Wednesday to Friday more specialized topics were covered: